Explainer · AI game masters

 Tabletop-styled tools.
 Some products lean into dice, rules, and stat blocks, trying to reproduce the feel of a rulebook on screen.
 These suit players who miss the mechanics of a specific system more than the open-ended story.

 Not the story, exactly.
 The specifics.
 The exact coins in your purse after forty transactions.
 The grudge a faction swore against you in chapter one.
 The debt you still owe the moneylender.
 The recipe you learned, the property you bought, the promise you made and have not yet kept.
-Somewhere between turn thirty and turn one hundred, most tools start losing these.
-The merchant you wronged greets you warmly.
-A sold dagger reappears.
-A war you ended is happening again.
+When continuity fails, the merchant you wronged greets you warmly, a sold dagger reappears, or a war you ended starts again.
+There is no universal turn where that happens; it depends on the service and the state being tested.

-For a one-evening session, none of this shows.
+For a one-evening session, this may not show.
 For a campaign you want to return to next week, and the week after, it is the whole ballgame.
 It is the difference between a world that is yours and a polite stranger improvising around the gaps.

 What it looks like when one can

-We have run a single campaign past turn 5,000 and kept the record intact the whole way: the same holdings, the same standings, the same score.
-You can read that record for yourself, turn by turn.
+We have published one world artifact sealed at turn 5,011 with its event record available to inspect.
+You can read that record for yourself.
+It documents one long run; it does not claim perfect recall for every fact in every world.
 That is what it looks like when an AI game master keeps score instead of merely telling a story.

 If you are trying to choose one, the roundup below compares the current field on exactly this axis.
 And if you would rather just test the claim, the demo lets you play without signing up.